michelegz/astro-web-indexer/CONTRIBUTING.md

 ### Managing the Application with `build.sh`

 The `build.sh` script provides several commands to manage the application's lifecycle:
 - `./build.sh build`: Builds (or rebuilds) the Docker images and starts the services.
+Options:
-- `./build.sh build --no-cache`: Forces a complete rebuild of the images without using Docker's cache.
+  - `--no-cache`: Forces a complete rebuild without using Docker's cache.
-- `./build.sh build --latest`: Builds the images with the `latest` tag instead of the Git version tag.
+  - `--tag-latest`: Additionally tags the build as 'latest'.
+  - `--tag-dev`: Additionally tags the build as 'dev'.
 - `./build.sh start`: Starts the containers without rebuilding.
 - `./build.sh stop`: Stops the containers.
 - `./build.sh logs`: Follows the logs from all running containers.
 - `./build.sh save`: Exports the versioned Docker images to a `.tar` archive for manual transfer.
+- `./build.sh push`: Pushes the built images to GitHub Container Registry.
+Options: `--tag-latest`, `--tag-dev`.
 - `./build.sh push`: Pushes the built images to GitHub Container Registry.
 Options: `--tag-latest`, `--tag-dev`.

 ### Frontend Development